Mampenda/Multiprogramming/exams/EXAMH23.md

    receiver to be ready or acknowledge it.
 The message is often _stored in a queue_, allowing the sender to continue its process independently of the receiver’s state or readiness.

 ## Question 4:
 Three persons P1, P2, and P3 were invited by their friend F to make some sandwiches (made of bread, eggs, and tomato).
 To make a sandwich, three ingredients are needed: a slice of bread, a slice of tomato, and a slice of an egg.

-Each of these persons P1, P2, P3 has only one type of each of the ingredients: person P1 has slices of bread. person P2 has slices of tomato. person P3 has slices of egg.
+Each of these persons P1, P2, P3 has only one type of each of the ingredients:
+- person P1 has slices of bread.
+- person P2 has slices of tomato.
+- person P3 has slices of egg.
+-
 We assume that persons P1, P2, and P3 each has an unlimited supply of these ingredients (i.e., slices of bread, slices of tomato, slices of egg), respectively.
 Their friend F, who invited them, also has an unlimited supply of all the ingredients.

-Here is what happens: the host F puts two random ingredients on the table.
-Then the invited person who has the third ingredient picks up these other two ingredients, makes the sandwich, and then eats it.
-The host of the party F waits for that person to finish.
-This "cycle" of is then infinitely repeated.
+Here is what happens:
+- the host F puts two random ingredients on the table.
+- Then the invited person who has the third ingredient picks up the two ingredients, makes the sandwich, then eats it.
+- The host of the party F waits for that person to finish.
+- This "cycle" of is then infinitely repeated.

 Write code in the AWAIT language that simulates this situation.
 Represent the persons P1, P2, P3, F as processes.